-Name: Recreation Field (1) Address: Off Norris Close, Chiseldon
+Name: Recreation Field at Norris Address: Off Norris Close, Chiseldon Close (1)

 Situated on the west side of Chiseldon, within walking distance from all of Chiseldon village and those in Hodson.

 Local significance:

 Largest available open space for recreation that is not privately owned within the parish.
 Events are held here.
 The Chiseldon football club play their matches here.
 The area is the site of the ornate wrought iron Coronation Gates for Queen Elizabeth II.